danfuzz/samizdat/doc/samizdat-0.md

 `false`.
 If no predicate returns `false`, this function returns `true`.

-#### `else() <> true`

-No-argument predicate that always returns `true`.
-Used idiomatically when writing cascading `if` calls.

-#### `if predicate consequent rest* <> . | ~.`

-Cascading conditional.
-Takes an even number of arguments, alternating predicates and consequents, each argument being a no-argument function.
-The predicates are called in order until one returns `true`.
-The consequent immediately after the `true` predicate then gets called, and its return value becomes the result of this function.
-If no predicate returns `true`, this function returns void.

 #### `ifFalse predicate falseFunction trueFunction? <> . | ~.`

 This is identical to `ifTrue` except that the order of the second